adrianharabula/adrianharabula.github.io/_posts/2018-01-10-clone-all-bitbucket-repositories-locally.md

 ```

-The following script is tested and working on windows with:
+The following script is tested and working on Windows with:
  * Git for Windows 12.15.1
  * Python 3.6.4